-Using the example described in Section 4.2.6.1, the Clinical Care Measure Domain is missing the Comprehensive Kt/V measure (22.5%), leaving four measures remaining in the domain.
-As seen in Table 20 below, the missing measure (Comprehensive Kt/V) is assigned no weight and the corresponding 22.5% is evenly redistributed across each individual measure remaining in the domain.
+Using the example described in Section 4.2.6.1, the Clinical Care Measure Domain is missing the Kt/V Comprehensive measure (22.5%), leaving four measures remaining in the domain.
+As seen in Table 21 below, the missing measure (Kt/V Comprehensive) is assigned no weight and the corresponding 22.5% is evenly redistributed across each individual measure remaining in the domain.

-PY 2021 Clinical Care Measures Measure Weight as a Percent of the Clinical Care Domain Measure Weight as a Percent of the Clinical Care Domain Absent Comp Kt/V Comprehensive Kt/V Dialysis Adequacy measure topic 22.50% N/A STrR measure 25.00% 30.63% Vascular Access Type measure topic 30.00% 35.63% Hypercalcemia measure 7.50% 13.13% Ultrafiltration rate reporting measure 15.00% 20.63%
+PY 2022 Clinical Care Measures Measure Weight as a Percent of the Clinical Care Domain Measure Weight as a Percent of the Clinical Care Domain Absent Comp Kt/V Kt/V Dialysis Adequacy Comprehensive measure 22.50% N/A STrR reporting measure 25.00% 30.63% Vascular Access Type measure topic 30.00% 35.63% Hypercalcemia measure 7.50% 13.13%